 11. Canton Fair

 Unlike most resources listed here, the Canton Fair is not an online database but a Guangzhou trade expo where you have every chance of meeting the right manufacturer for your new product design.
-Although a lot of suppliers are at the exhibition to sell finished goods, it is never too hard to ask if they also do custom manufacturing services.
+Although many suppliers are at the exhibition to sell finished goods, it is never too hard to ask if they also do custom manufacturing services.
 If you have the time and budget, visit the fair.

-This web app is a one-stop-shop for product and factory sourcing purposes.
+This web app is a one-stop shop for product and factory sourcing purposes.
 Once you find the right candidates, you can request a sample to get a better look at what your final product will be.
 Communication is done directly on the web app to streamline the process.
 Sourcify claims to have a network of more than 1,000 pre-vetted factories all around the world, at least 300 product categories, and an average of 32% cost-saving on the buyers’ part.

 For more than 48 years, Global Sources has been connecting buyers and suppliers through its online platform and exhibitions.
 It has both wholesale and factory directories mostly in the consumer goods category.
 There is also a category called “Machinery & Parts” for industrial/commercial applications.
-You can search by locations including Beijing, Shanghai, Guangdong, and Zhejiang.
+You can search by locations, including Beijing, Shanghai, Guangdong, and Zhejiang.

 A US-based company, ITI Manufacturing is a sourcing agent to help you find turnkey product development and manufacturing services from China-based factories.
-Typical product categories include plastic, wood, metals, electronics, fabrics, and electronics, although you can also send specification for custom designs.
+Typical product categories include plastic, wood, metals, electronics, fabrics, and electronics, although you can also send specifications for custom designs.
 ITI Manufacturing will request samples of your product (prototype or engineering drawing) before it can begin sourcing.

 It is another sourcing agent based in Hong Kong to help you connect with China-based OEM and ODM manufacturers.
-Similar to other sourcing agents, there isn’t a list of factories on its website simply because they are supposed to do all the sourcing works.
+Similar to other sourcing agents, there isn’t a list of factories on its website simply because they are supposed to do all the sourcing work.
 The best thing to do before using such a service is to ask a lot of questions and iron out all the details.